-I continue to teach the Bible and serve on the pulpit teaching team of my church, New Hope Chapel, Arnold, MD.
-I am also attending Portland Seminary, working towards a Masters in Theological Studies.
+But, I am still teaching!
+I serve on the pulpit teaching team of my church, New Hope Chapel, Arnold, MD, while attending Portland Seminary, working towards a Masters in Theological Studies.
+I have a few sidebars too, working with others on bringing forth fresh bread from the Bible’s oven.

-Also a long-time “armchair archaeologist,” I joined the Board of Directors for the Biblical Archaeology Forum in 2013 and have participated in two excavations, Tel Kabri and Tel Akko.
-Another passion of mine is the healing work of counseling, and currently serve as a lay counselor in affiliation with The Lay Counselor Institute since 2012.
+I am also a long-time “armchair archaeologist,” and joined the Board of Directors for the Biblical Archaeology Forum in 2013.
+I participated in two excavations, Tel Kabri and Tel Akko (and hope to go back).
+Another part of biblical passion is in the healing work of counseling, and have been serving as a lay counselor, a ministry team member, and Board member of The Lay Counselor Institute since 2012.

 If you’d like to see what I’m writing now, come visit my author’s page on Amazon